-Cornell University's Scheinman Institute on Conict Resolution, in conjunction with Modria Mediation Room, is hosting the 2012 Cyberweek eMediation Competition.
+Cornell University's Scheinman Institute on Conict Resolution, in conjunction with Modria Mediation Room, is hosting the 2014 Cyberweek eMediation Competition.
+Register at:

 When is the competition?